- Work/Life Balance

 - Comp & Benefits

-I have been working at GlaxoSmithKline as a contractor (Less than a year)
+I have been working at GlaxoSmithKline as an intern (Less than a year)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

 I applied online.
 The process took 2+ months.
 I interviewed at GlaxoSmithKline (Upper Providence, PA (US)) in March 2019.